 We recommend that you have all items listed in the File Submission Checklist complete and ready for upload before starting your online submission.
-After uploading the files, the system will convert the files to PDF.
-Thoroughly review the PDF of your submission before confirming your submission.
-Note: documents that are not viewable to reviewers (cover letter, title page, etc.) may not appear in your PDF proof; simply make sure that they have been successfully uploaded in your list of uploaded files.
 After confirming that your submission is complete, click "Submit."
-All contributing authors will receive an emailed confirmation.
-If the submission is not complete, inaccurate, or not fully blinded when the editorial office receives it, it will be returned to your Author Center, with an e-mail notifying you of what needs to be corrected.
+All contributing authors listed in the "Authors" section of your submission will receive an emailed confirmation.
+If the submission is not complete, inaccurate, or not fully blinded when the editorial office receives it, you will receive an e-mail notifying you of what needs to be corrected.